baileyheit/Spotify_DataScience/project/project.md

 #### Popularity Difference Between High Speechiness and Low Speechiness

-From the visualizations, we saw that songs with more speechiness were more likely to have a greater popularity.
+From the visualizations, we saw that songs with less speechiness were more likely to have a greater popularity.
 We wanted to see if the difference in popularity between sonogs with high and low speechiness (defined as songs with speechiness at or above .5 and speechiness below